robisim74/angular-l10n/doc/spec.md

 - `numbering system`: possible values include: "arab", "arabext", "bali", "beng", "deva", "fullwide", "gujr", "guru", "hanidec", "khmr", "knda", "laoo", "latn", "limb", "mlym", "mong", "mymr", "orya", "tamldec", "telu", "thai", "tibt"
 - `calendar`: possible values include: "buddhist", "chinese", "coptic", "ethioaa", "ethiopic", "gregory", "hebrew", "indian", "islamic", "islamicc", "iso8601", "japanese", "persian", "roc"

+The _currency_ contains the ISO 4217 currency codes.

+The _timezone_ contains the time zone names of the IANA time zone database.

 For more information see [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).

 ### <a name="2.7"/>2.7 Storage
-The `defaultLocale` and the `currency` chosen by the user are stored, and retrieved at the next access.
+The `defaultLocale`, the `currency` and the `timezone` chosen by the user are stored, and retrieved at the next access.
 During the configuration, you can choose your `StorageStrategy`: _Session_, _Local_, _Cookie_, _Disabled_.
 If you don't provide a different expiration using `cookieExpiration`, the cookie becomes a session cookie.

 You can also create a custom storage.